Pop0097/Social_Media_Website/README.md

 # README

 Popper is a social media platform that I developed during Spring 2020.
-I created this program to understand the logic behind social media platforms such as Instagram and Facebook.
-I used Ruby on Rails, HTML, and SCSS (superset of CSS) to develop the software.
+I created this program to understand the logic behind other social media platforms such as Instagram and Facebook.
+I used Ruby on Rails, HTML, and SCSS (a superset of CSS) to develop the software.

-Popper brings forth many valuable features such as:
+Popper brings implements features such as:
 - Unique user accounts protected by a username/email and a password
 - Ability to share images
 - Ability to like and comment on posts